-On June 21, 2022, LUMA submitted a Proposed EE and DR Transition Period Plan ("Proposed TPP") to the Energy Bureau of the Puerto Rico Public Service Regulatory Board ("Energy Bureau").
-On June 28, 2022, the Energy Bureau initiated this proceeding for the review of LUMA's Proposed TPP.
+On June 21, 2022, LUMA submitted a Proposed Energy Efficiency and Demand Response Transition Period Plan ("Proposed TPP") to the Energy Bureau of the Public Service regulatory Board of Puerto Rico ("Energy Bureau").
+On June 28, 2022, the Energy Bureau initiated this proceeding for the review the Proposed TPP.